fuankarion/Vision17/Lab2-Git/Readme.md

 ### Setup

 Go into your GitHub account and create a new repository (green button at the right side).
-Don't initialize the repository, and in the next step say that you are importing an existing repository.
-Follow the instructions to link load your local repository into github.
+Don't initialize the repository, follow the instructions on the next step to import an existing repository, the one you just created.

 ### Pushing changes